-Ecotourism is geared towards sustainable development and in the same light, comes sustainable accommodation.
-Tourists are increasingly choosing sustainable accommodation so that they can help reduce the negative impacts on the environment.
+Ecotourism is geared towards sustainable development, and in the same light, comes sustainable accommodation.
+Tourists are increasingly choosing sustainable accommodation to help reduce the negative impacts on the environment.

-It also favors better interactions with the local communities and brings about a better ecological choice altogether.
+It also favors better interactions with the local communities and creates a better ecological choice.

 2. Women Empowerment

-There are several initiatives being created to further empower women.
-Tourists, in turn, are finding it more inclusive and better to support local women they meet during their visits.
+Several initiatives are being created to empower women further.
+Tourists, in turn, find it more inclusive and better to support local women they meet during their visits.

 3. Boycotting Riding and Petting of Wild Animals

-Riding or petting wild animals is a fun way to spend your time in the wild.
-However, there are reports and even videos of people neglecting or abusing the same animals.
+Riding or petting wild animals is a fun way to spend time in the wild.
+However, some reports and videos show people neglecting or abusing the same animals.

-Wild animals should not be confined away from their natural habitats and as such, petting them is being discouraged.
-More and more people are, therefore, embracing ways of boycotting and petting of wild animals as a way of not only protecting them but also to promote ecotourism.
+Wild animals should not be confined away from their natural habitats, so petting them is discouraged.
+More and more people are, therefore, embracing ways of boycotting and petting wild animals as a way of not only protecting them but also promoting ecotourism.